sgermosen/WhatStatusThieffer/README.md

 # Feature wanted

 ## Floating button to download
-I want a floating button than if I am seen the status from my friend I hit it and immediately start the download of that status
+I want a floating button than if I am seen the status from my friend I hit it and immediately start the download of that status.